60 Days with Joint Genesis: My 2026 Tracking Notebook and the 'Stairs Test' Results

 Dog Ball: Groaned, but it was a quiet one.

-This is where the 'synovial fluid' aspect they talk about in the Joint Genesis materials started to make sense to my coach’s brain.
+This is where the 'synovial fluid' aspect they talk about in the /r/joint-genesis materials started to make sense to my coach’s brain.
 It felt less like I was grinding bone on bone and more like there was a thin layer of grease in the gears.
 I wasn't faster, but I was definitely less 'crunchy.'
 I should mention that I didn't change my diet or start any new fancy exercises during this time—I wanted to see if the supplement could carry the load on its own.
+I'm not a doctor or a physical therapist, just a guy with a notebook, so I kept the variables low.

 This is usually when the 'newness' of a supplement wears off and you find out if it's actually working.
 By Week 6, the Stairs Test showed the most improvement.
 For the first time in three years, I went down the stairs 'alternating feet'—left, right, left—without holding the rail for dear life.
 My wife noticed it before I did.
 She said, 'You aren't walking like a pirate today.'
 High praise in our house.

 The 'Dog Ball Test' also hit a milestone.
-I was out in the yard, and Buster dropped his slobbery tennis ball near my feet.
+I was out in the yard, and the dog dropped his ball near my feet.
 I bent at the knees—not the waist, because I'm not a total amateur—picked it up, and threw it.
 No sharp 'electrical' pain in the patella.
 It was a 4/10 on the stiffness scale.
 That’s a massive jump from the 8/10 I started with in Phoenix’s dry heat.
+If you're struggling specifically with that bending motion, I've also been looking at the Bending Down for the Dog’s Ball: My 45-Day Ageless Knees Progress Report, which is a great exercise-based backup for when the pills aren't enough.

-I’m now at the 60-day mark.
+I’m now past the 60-day mark.
 My notebook doesn't lie.
 While I still have osteoarthritis—nothing in a bottle is going to grow me new cartilage—the quality of my daily movement has shifted.
+I have zero medical training, and I'm not suggesting this is a cure-all, but for my specific 'scouting report,' the data is positive.
+Always talk to your own doctor before you start a new regimen, especially if you're managing chronic issues like I am.

 The Coach’s Final Word

 If you’re waking up at 3 AM like I was, you’re currently losing the game.
 You don't have to just accept that 'this is what 50 feels like.'
 But you also can't expect a supplement to do 100% of the work.
 You still have to move.
-You still have to stay hydrated.
+You still have to stay hydrated in this Phoenix sun.
 Think of a supplement like Joint Genesis as your assistant coach—it sets the stage and helps with the logistics, but you still have to show up for practice.

-I’m keeping my subscription active for another 90 days.
+I’m keeping my subscription active for the rest of 2026.
 In this game, longevity is the goal.
 I want to be the guy who can still walk the sidelines at the alumni game without looking like I need a walker.
 If you want to see if it works for your specific 'game film,' I’d suggest giving it at least two months.
 Anything less and you’re just cutting the kid before he’s had a chance to show you what he can do on the court.
+Check with your medical professional, grab a notebook, and start tracking.
+The data doesn't lie.

 Disclaimer: The information on this site is based on personal experience and research for informational purposes only.
 It is not a substitute for professional medical, financial, or legal advice.
 Always consult a qualified professional before making decisions that affect your health or finances.